-Hinda Winawer, LCSW, is a member of the Ackerman Institute faculty, and Director of the Center for Family Community and Social Justice, in Princeton.
-In the Institute’s training program, she has taught the Live Clinical Supervision and Externship Training courses as well as weekend workshops.
-Currently Extern Faculty in the Ackerman/Yang Training Program in Hong Kong, China, Ms. Winawer is also a founding member of the Ackerman Alcohol and Substance Abuse Project.
-Previous Ackerman activities include: coordination of the clinic-based Family Preservation Project which developed a family model for court-mandated treatment for child abuse; training for psychiatry residents for the Ackerman-Beth Israel Medical Center project; and development of a training project for psychologists from Nicaragua.
+Hinda Winawer, LCSW joined Ackerman Institute for the Family (AIF) in 1975 as a student in the Externship training program.
+She has taught Foundations, Live Clinical Supervision and Externship courses as well as weekend workshops.
+Internationally, she has conducted seminars and supervision in the Ackerman/Yang Training Program in Hong Kong, as well as in programs in Argentina and Chile.
+A founding member of the Ackerman Alcohol and Substance Abuse Project, other activities included: a Family Preservation Project which developed a family model for court-mandated treatment for child abuse; training psychiatry residents in the Ackerman-Beth Israel Medical Center project; and training for psychologists from Nicaragua.

 Outside of AIF, Ms. Winawer is co-founder and former director of the Center for Family, Community, & Social Justice which served over 1000 urban New Jersey students and families yearly.
 She has been adjunct faculty, Rutgers University Graduate School of Social Work and has presented in Germany, Czechoslovakia, Nicaragua, and Switzerland.
 A member of a various professional societies, Ms. Winawer served on the board of the American Family Therapy Academy (AFTA), chaired various committees, and is former AFTA president.
 Her various publications focus on the family/societal interface such as court-mandated treatment, ethnic culture and the integration of the political dimension into clinical practice and teaching.
 Former Family Process editor, recent publications (2017 & 2018) address the meaning of white racial identity in family therapy treatment and training.
 Private practice: Princeton, New Jersey.